 How the Coronavirus might Affect your Personal Injury Case

 When someone gets injured as a result of another party?s negligence, it is very important for them to get prompt medical treatment.
 This is not only true from the standpoint of your physical (and oftentimes emotional) recovery, but also for your legal claim.
 An injured party has a legal duty to mitigate their losses by receiving the care they need to recover or reach maximum medical improvement.

-The coronavirus outbreak has caused difficulty for patients who are being treated for a personal injury.
+COVID-19 impact on personal injury claims is visible when it comes to difficulties patients who are being treated for a personal injury.
 Some have had their appointments canceled or rescheduled, and many elective procedures have been put on hold in order to preserve capacity for expected COVID-19 patients.
 There is very little that can be done about a mandatory delay for certain types of medical care, but patients still need to be diligent, keep their appointments, and do what they can to follow all of their doctor?s recommendations.